Wrecking Ball (Overwatch)

-Development
+Conception and creation

 The concept of Wrecking Ball had been proposed early in Overwatch's development cycle, though never given significant development work until after release, according to Geoff Goodman.
 Writer Arnold Tsang said that the idea came from two different tracks of thoughts when they were designing the first set of characters of Overwatch.
 One track was for a demolitionist character which would ultimately become Junkrat.
 One proposed idea was named "Ball Guy", a robot that could transform into a sphere and roll around.
 His skill kit would have included aspects of magnetism, with one ability to draw in enemy bullets, store them, and then fire them back at opponents.
 However, at the time, the game already had several other Omnic characters and developers did not feel the need for an additional robot.
 The rolling aspect became the basis of Junkrat's ultimate ability, his Riptire.
 Another train of thought was to see if Overwatch could support a "cute" character, and their artists came up with several animal-based concepts, including the infamous Jetpack Cat.
 However, none of these ideas worked within the Overwatch theme.
 At this point, the groups working on these two tracks came up with the idea of making a robotic hamster to be combined with the spherical tank idea, playing off the idea of a hamster ball.
 While they liked the idea, they decided to put the design on hold to focus on the initial roster of characters for Overwatch's release.

 The team came back to explore Wrecking Ball while developing out the Horizon Lunar Colony map, which features into Winston's backstory, while at the same time planning on a new Tank hero.
 Previously, they had considered Winston, a super-intelligent gorilla who was part of an experimental study at Horizon, to be their most out-there idea.
 They were able to revisit the robotic hamster idea, but to fit into the Horizon setting, made the hamster a living creature - one of the Horizon test subjects with boosted intelligence - and gave him the spherical mech to pilot.
 Hammond's design was meant to be a mix of Western and Eastern art styles, somewhere between Zootopia and Hamtaro.